 50. Tokyo, Japan

-It is hard to imagine a list of the world’s must visit cities with including the colourful, karaoke-filled city of Tokyo.
+It is hard to imagine a list of the best cities to visit before you die without including Tokyo.
 With plenty of quirk on offer, Tokyo is the kind of city that will never bore you with the likes of Robot restaurants, cat cafes and so much more.

 Where are your favourite cities in the world?
-Sound off below!
+Sound off below or follow my adventures on Instagram.